Massage Can Help Reduce Muscle Soreness after Training

 Bodyfriend Introduces Brain Massage Technology

-The company said that it has conducted experiments with three user groups.
-One of the groups included users that had no experience using massage devices; participants in a second group had used massage chairs.
-The third group used the new Bodyfriend technology and the company said it had significant effects on relaxing these participants.
+The company said that it had conducted experiments with three user groups.
+One group included users who had no experience using massage devices; participants in a second group had used massage chairs.
+The third group used the new Bodyfriend technology, and the company said it had significant effects on relaxing these participants.

 The technology used a binaural beat, which helps relieve fatigue that is released through a type of meditation music from both sides of the chair.
 Read more.